cjuang/sendoff-to-space/README.md

 The website should be set-up and available for use.
 Try inputting a message by clicking the "Write a Message" tab in the menu bar.
 When you click on the "Send" button, the website will redirect you to the main page.
 Your new message will appear at the top of the table.
-The website automatically scrapes data from http://spaceflightnow.com/launch-schedule/ to give you the most current launch.

 # Features to Implement in the Future to Strengthen the Website
 Below are ideas that I would have liked to implement for this project, but did not due to time constraints.
 You can find some beginnings